Compactness of a restricted X-ray transform

-We make a few comments on $d$.
-Note that it is not a distance on the set of paraballs as for any paraball $B$, $d(B,B)=5$.
-But this is of less significance for our analysis as we are primarily interested in the behavior of two distant paraballs under $X$.
-As it is not a pseudo-distance either we shall call it a mock-distance for lack of a better word.
-The first term compares the $(d-1)$-dimensional volume of the cross section of the paraballs.
-The second and the third term compares the length of the base of the paraballs and the dual paraballs respectively.
-The fourth term measures the distance between the first coordinates of the paraballs, likewise the fifth term for the dual paraballs.
-The sixth and the seventh term measure the distance of the center of one paraball from the other paraball and likewise the eighth and the ninth term corresponding to the dual paraballs.
-We shall observe in a moment that the third, eighth and the ninth terms are redundant as these are essentially dominated by the first and second, sixth and the seventh terms respectively.
-However we will still include these terms to ensure $d$ is symmetric i.e. $d(B^a, B^b)=d({B^a}^*, {B^b}^*)$ which will be useful in our analysis.
+A few comments are in order. $\rho$ is not a distance function as $\rho (B, B) = 4$.
+But this is of little significance to us, as we will primarily be interested in the behavior of the image of two distant (in $\rho$) paraballs under $X$.
+As it is not a pseudo-distance either, for lack of a better term, we call it a mock-distance.

+Next, we take a close look at the terms defining $\rho$.
+The first (second) term compares the length of the base of the paraballs (dual paraballs).
+The third (fourth) term measures the distance between the first coordinate of the center of the paraballs (dual paraballs).
+The fifth and sixth terms measure the distance between the last $(d - 1)$ coordinates of the center of the paraballs, and likewise the seventh and eighth terms corresponding to the dual paraballs.
+We will observe momentarily that the seventh and eighth terms are redundant as these are essentially dominated by the fifth and sixth terms, respectively.
+However, we still include these redundant terms to ensure that the mock-distance is dually symmetric, i.e. $\rho(B^a, B^b) = \rho({B^a}^*, {B^b}^*)$ which will be useful in our analysis.

-This mock-distance has the following immediate properties.
-For the elementary proof of these properties we direct the reader to a similar proof in section $5$ of \cite{CB}. \begin{enumerate} \item For every pair of paraballs $(B^a, B^b)$ and symmetry $\phi\in G_d$
+We note down the following immediate properties of $\rho$ whose routine proof we omit (see, e.g., ~\cite[section $5$]{CB}). \begin{itemize} \item $\rho$ is preserved under the symmetry $\phi$ of $X$ : $\rho (B_1, B_2) = \rho (\phi(B_1), \phi(B_2))$. \item The following almost-triangle inequality holds.